 - They are high in nutrients and/or fiber

 - They have a low Glycemic Load (GL)

 If you must eat a piece of birthday cake or other sugary food, combine it with one or more of the foods from this list.
 The nutrients mix in your stomach and lessen the insulin spike that builds belly fat.

-(Download PDF of The Belly Fat Fighting Foods HERE or click on picture below)
+(Download PDF of The Belly Fat-Fighting Foods HERE or click on the picture below)

-Fruits fight belly fat with fiber, nutrient that slows the insulin spike.
-Choose from apples, berries (all kinds), cherries, grapefruit, kiwi, oranges, pomegranate, pears, plums and peaches.
+Fruits fight belly fat with fiber, a nutrient that slows the insulin spike.
+Choose from apples, berries (all kinds), cherries, grapefruit, kiwi, oranges, pomegranate, pears, plums, and peaches.
 Limit your intake to no more than three servings a day.